ITNaveen/Terraform-NT/base/functions.md

-we already know these funtions - file - to read file content length - to count the length of filename etc. toset - to comvert list to set.
+# we already know these funtions -
+file - to read file content.
+length - to count the length of filename etc. toset - to comvert list to set.

-- The Terraform console reads your entire Terraform configuration in the current directory (all .tf files) and lets you experiment with it interactively.

 # ex -
 $ terraform console
 > file("/root/terraform-projects/main.tf")
 resource "aws_instance" "development" {
     ami           = "ami-0edab43b6fa892279"
     instance_type = "t2.micro"
 }

-file("/root/terraform-projects/main.tf"): Reads the contents of the specified Terraform configuration file.
+- file("/root/terraform-projects/main.tf"): Reads the contents of the specified Terraform configuration file.

-> length(var.region)
+# length(var.region)
 3
 length(var.region): Returns the number of elements in the var.region list, which is 3.

-> toset(var.region)
+# toset(var.region)
 [
     "ca-central-1",
     "us-east-1",